 Students admitted to ASU during their freshman and sophomore years may also be admitted to the College of Education with preprofessional status.
-Preprofessional students should seek advisement within the College of Education through its Office of Student Affairs, EDB 7.
-Admission to ASU with preprofessional status in the College of Education does not guarantee admission to the Professional Teacher Preparation Program (PTPP).
+Preprofessional students should seek advising within the College of Education through its Office of Student Affairs, EDB 7.
+Note: Admission to ASU with preprofessional status in the College of Education does not guarantee admission to the PTPP.
 Admission to the PTPP is a separate process.